-- 35. (1) A religious mutual association does not contravene section 27 or 29, on the ground of religious belief, only by restricting the provision of its services to persons of the particular religion or religious denomination to which the association is affiliated. - (2) In this section, a "religious mutual association" means any mutual organisation (where members contribute funds in order to receive member benefits) which is affiliated to a particular religion or religious denomination.
+- 35. (1) A religious mutual association does not contravene section 28 or 30, on the ground of religious belief, only by restricting the provision of its services to persons of the particular religion or religious denomination to which the association is affiliated. - (2) In this paragraph, a "religious mutual association" means any mutual organisation (where members contribute funds in order to receive member benefits) which is affiliated to a particular religion or religious denomination.